-Common Stock Preferred Stock Subscription Rights Debt Securities Warrants
+Common Stock Preferred Stock Subscription Rights Debt Securities Warrants and

-1,271,144 Shares of Common Stock Offered by the Selling Stockholder
+1,322,669 Shares of Common Stock Offered by the Selling Stockholders

 We are a non-diversified closed-end management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 We are externally managed by Horizon Technology Finance Management LLC, a registered investment adviser under the Investment Advisers Act of 1940 (the "Advisers Act").
-Our investment objective is to maximize our investment portfolio's total return by generating current income from the loans we make and capital appreciation from the warrants we receive when making such loans.
+Our investment objective is to maximize our investment portfolio's return by generating current income from the loans we make and capital appreciation from the warants we receive when making such loans.
 We make secured loans to development-stage companies in the technology, life science, healthcare information and services and cleantech industries.

-We may offer, from time to time, in one or more offerings or series, together or separately, up to \$250,000,000 of our common stock, preferred stock, subscription rights, debt securities or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities which we refer to, collectively, as the "Securities."
-In addition, the selling stockholder identified under "Selling Stockholder" may offer for resale, from time to time, up to an aggregate of 1,217,414 shares of our common stock under this prospectus.
-We will not receive any of the proceeds from the sale of shares of our common stock by the selling stockholder.
-Sales of common stock by the selling stockholder may negatively impact the price of our common stock.
-We have agreed to bear specific expenses in connection with the registration and sale of the common stock being offered by the selling stockholder.
+We may offer, from time to time, in one or more offerings or series, together or separately, up to \$250,000,000 of our common stock, preferred stock, subscription rights, debt securities or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities which we refer to, collectively, as the "securities."
+In addition, certain of our stockholders may offer for resale, from time to time, up to an aggregate of 1,322,669 shares of common stock under this prospectus.
+We will not receive any of the proceeds from the sale of shares of our common stock by any selling stockholders.
+Sales of common stock by the selling stockholders may negatively impact the price of our common stock.

-We and/or the selling stockholder may sell our securities through underwriters or dealers, "at-the-market" to or through a market maker into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
+We and/or the selling stockholders may sell our securities through underwriters or dealers, "at-the-market" to or through a market maker into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The identities of such underwriters, dealers, market makers or agents, as the case may be, will be described in one or more supplements to this prospectus.
 The securities may be offered at prices and on terms to be described in one or more supplements to this prospectus.
-In the event we offer common stock or warrants or rights to acquire such common stock hereunder, the offering price per share of our common stock less any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value exists, the net asset value per share of our common stock as of such date); (2) to the extent such an offer or sale is approved by a majority of our stockholders and by our board of directors (our "Board"); or (3) under such other circumstances as may be permitted under the 1940 Act or by the Securities and Exchange Commission (the "SEC").
-We have stockholder approval to offer our shares below net asset value which approval will expire on June 27, 2014.
-We intend to seek further stockholder approval to offer our shares below net asset value in the future.
-On July 18, 2012, we issued 1,909,000 shares of our common stock at a public offering price that was below net asset value.
-See "Offerings" for more information.
-The selling stockholder will not be restricted from selling its shares when the market price is below net asset value.
+In the event we offer common stock are may be share of our common stock less any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value exists, the net asset value per share of our common stock as of such date); (2) to the extent such an offer or sale is approved by a majority of our stockholders and by our board of directors (our "Board"); or (3) under such other circumstances as may be permitted under the 1940 Act or by the Securities and Exchange Commission (the "SEC").
+We intend to seek stockholder approval to offer our shares below net asset value in the future.
+The selling stockholders will not be restricted from selling their shares when the market price is below net asset value.